btnguyenPersonal/edit/tasks.md

 ## TODO

-- fix case: indentation

-- fix blame getting calculated every render
+- fix blame getting calculated every render (slowing down fuzzing a lot)

-- project based .editorconfig

 - config based on filetype (would probably have to re-interpret config every file change bleh)

 - indent_style tab or space

-- make status bar based on % of maxX

-- have two status bars?? one for file name and search, other for tabs (also could have a button that shows the name, and also only show the search when showSearch is on
+    - would probably need a :retab command

 - put asserts everywhere (make sure state is perfect and i never mess up)